mdinger/rfcs/0000-try-catch-blocks.md

 ```
 In this example, we consider `some_operation` to have the signature `some_operation() -> Result<R, ErrorB>`.

-Hence, the try blocks acquire a special caracteristic, by eliding any `Result<R, E>` and returning the `R` instance directly, it's responsible to check weither the operation failed or not via the standard `Result<T,E>` construct.
+Hence, the try block acquires a special characteristic; by eliding any `Result<R, E>` and returning the `R` instance directly, it's responsible for determining if the operation failed or not via the standard `Result<T,E>` construct.

-In case the operation did failled, the try block would drop the current `try` scope safely (same behavior as `return` statement) and initiates a call to `catch(err : &ErrorB)`.
+Upon operation failure, the try block will drop the current `try` scope safely (same behavior as `return` statement) and initiate a call to `catch(err : &ErrorB)`.

-The `catch` block would be internally a closure with a `&ErrorB` as input and returns a `Result<R, ErrorA>` just like `someFunction`.
+The `catch` block would internally be a closure with an `&ErrorB` as input, returning a `Result<R, ErrorA>` just like `someFunction`.
 Inside the catch block, the implementor can either resolve the error by returning a `R` instance, or return a `ErrorA` using the `throw` keyword.

 Hence the compiler should translate the code above to something like: